Google Local Pack: A step-by-step guide to getting ranked

 Enter any website URL to get a detailed report on tech issues and suggested solutions.

 • Website link authority: Building up quality inbound links to your domain is essential for building link authority.
-When it comes to local off-site optimization, it’s important to earn links and citations from locally authoritative sources.
-Learn more about local outreach in this Moz article.
+For local off-site optimization, earn links and citations from locally authoritative sources.

-Unfortunately, you can’t optimize your website using the set-it-and-forget-it approach.
-Instead, website optimization is a never-ending process of trying out new techniques and fixing bugs.
+Unfortunately, the set-it-and-forget-it approach won’t work for website optimization.
+Instead, it’s a never-ending process of testing new techniques and fixing bugs.
 The same goes for your Google Business Profile page, which also needs regular monitoring and revision.

 After getting into the Local 3-Pack, monitor all displayed info about your business.
 What’s tricky here is that anyone can edit your listing data.
 These edits are made as suggestions, but they can also go live without warning.
 Anyone can edit your business name, category, NAP data, photos, and location.
 This can dramatically impact your local rankings.